4molybdenum2/cs-notes/Raft.md

 - cant forget uncommitted operations
 - need to replay if crash restart
-- may be needed to bring other servers up-to-dat
+- may be needed to bring other servers up-to-date

 solution:
 - create persistent snapshot